PramodKumarYadav/Circle/README.md

 # ☎ : Circle

 The idea behind the project is to see how our social health is.
 We have hundreds of contacts in our call list and yet there are often a handful of people we call.
 This tool, will give you insight on who in your friends and family are most closest to you and thus by contrast, who are the people who were once very close to you but you never or seldom call.

+It does this by parsing the pdf phone call record from your service provider and creating insights on who you called and how often (with their names & numbers).

 Hope this helps in bringing friends and family closer to you.

 # Scope
-Since I have a lycamobile connection, the scope of the project (atleast at this moment) is to parse lyca mobile call logs and create insights from it.
-However, I think once I am done with it, with minor modifications, you would be able to run it for your telephone statements as well with other service providers as well.
+    - Lycamobile reports (Nederlands)
+    - Lebara reports (Nederlands)

+# Input
+1. Type: PDF reports
+2. Download account statement(s) from Lycamobile (or Lebara) and copy them to TestData Directory
+    * One or more pdfs are allowed in the TestData directory at the same time.
+    * Both Lebara and Lyca pdf reports are allowed in the TestData directory at the same time.
+    * You can choose to name these reports as you like (or leave defaults).
+The tool 'looks' into the reports and finds out what kind of report it is dealing with and acts accordingly.
+    * Note: The only known option (at this moment) at their website is to get a report as PDF download.Thus we deal with PDF as input.

 # Design
-1. - [ ] Download account statement(s) from Lycamobile and copy them to TestData Directory (one or more allowed)
+1. - [ ] Download account statement(s) from Lycamobile (or Lebara) and copy them to TestData Directory
-    * Note: The only option at their website is to get a report as PDF download.
     * Input: Lycamobile login details of user.
     * Output: PDF call logs file(s).
 2. - [x] Convert PDF to TXT document.